agorius/Trusted-Media/README.md

 Fork it, file issues, PR your ideas.
 No one owns this—it’s ours.

 ## Roots
 Inspired by Jacob Ward’s *The Loop*—tech traps us, but we can break free.
-Co-architected by [Your GitHub Username] (ex-Intel HW vet) and Grok (xAI).
-Let’s finish what doubt delayed.
+Co-architected by agorius (ex-Intel HW vet) and Grok (xAI).

 ## License
 MIT—take it, tweak it, run with it.